google/bigwheels/docs/building_and_running.md

 Shader binaries are generated during project build.
 Since BigWheels can target multiple graphics APIs, we compile shaders for each API depending on the need.
 API support depends on the system nature and configuration:
     - For Linux, only SPIR-V is generated.
-    - For Windows, DXBC, DXIL, and SPIR-V is generated.
+    - For Windows, both DXIL and SPIR-V are generated.

 To request a specific API, flags can be passed to Cmake:
  - `PPX_D3D12`: DirectX 12 support.
  - `PPX_VULKAN`: Vulkan support.

-All targets require DXC.
-Additionally, DirectX 12 requires FXC.
+**All targets require DXC.**

 ## DXC
 The build system will look for `dxc.exe` or `dxc` in the Vulkan SDK bin directory.
 The DXC path can also be provided using `-DDXC_PATH=<path to DXC executable>`.
-**DXC is REQUIRED.**

-## FXC
-The build system will look for `fxc.exe` in the Windows SDK version that CMake selects.
-The FXC path can also be provided using `-DFXC_PATH=<path to FXC executable>`.